Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts: Introduction

 \section{Introduction}

-Long-tailed recognition addresses the challenge of learning from highly imbalanced data, where a small set of classes (head classes) is well-represented in the training data, while other classes (tail classes) have only a limited number of training samples available.
-Given its widespread attention, numerous long-tailed recognition approaches have emerged to enhance generalization, particularly for tail classes.
-These approaches typically fall into three categories: 1) data manipulation \citep{zhou2020bbn,kang2020decoupling}, 2) representation learning \citep{zhong2021improving,cui2021parametric}, and 3) model output adjustment \citep{menon2021longtail,ren2020balanced}.
-While these existing methods have made substantial strides in improving classification accuracy, a significant gap still persists compared to models trained on class-balanced datasets.
+Long-tail learning addresses the challenge of learning from highly imbalanced data, where a small set of classes (head classes) is well-represented in the training data, while other classes (tail classes) have only a limited number of training samples available.
+Given its widespread attention, numerous long-tail learning approaches have emerged to enhance generalization, particularly for tail classes.
+These approaches typically fall into three categories: 1) data manipulation \citep{zhou2020bbn,kang2020decoupling}, 2) representation learning \citep{zhong2021improving,cui2021parametric}, and 3) model output adjustment \citep{ren2020balanced,menon2021longtail}.
+While these methods have made substantial strides, a significant gap still persists compared to models trained on class-balanced datasets.

-Instead of training deep neural networks from scratch, recent results from BALLAD \citep{ma2021simple}, RAC \citep{long2022retrieval}, VL-LTR \citep{tian2022vl}, and LPT \citep{dong2023lpt} show that properly fine-tuning pre-trained models can surprisingly improve the long-tailed recognition performance.
-For example, LPT fine-tunes the vision Transformer pre-trained on ImageNet, utilizing prompt tuning \citep{jia2022visual} via two-phrase training.
-VL-LTR adopts contrastive language-image pre-training (CLIP) \citep{radford2021clip} and incorporates additional image-text web data for fine-tuning.
-Nevertheless, the performance improvements come at the cost of 1) longer training epochs ($\approx 100$), 2) a two-staged procedure, and 3) an external training dataset ($size \approx 10^6$).
+Instead of training deep neural networks from scratch, recent results from BALLAD \citep{ma2021simple}, RAC \citep{long2022retrieval}, VL-LTR \citep{tian2022vl}, and LPT \citep{dong2023lpt} show that proper fine-tuning of foundation models such as CLIP \citep{radford2021clip} can surprisingly improve long-tail learning performance.
+For example, BALLAD first fully fine-tunes the foundation model, then freezes the backbone and optimizes a linear adapter on the re-sampled data.
+VL-LTR incorporates additional image-text web data during the fine-tuning process.
+RAC jointly fine-tunes an encoder and trains a retrieval module to augment the input image with external datasets such as ImageNet-21K.
+LPT fine-tunes the foundation model utilizing prompt tuning \citep{jia2022visual} via two-phrase training.

-To overcome the aforementioned limitations, we introduce \algo, a novel and unified approach for fine-tuning pre-trained models in long-tailed recognition.
-We empirically discover that two prevalent fine-tuning methods, \ie full fine-tuning (which fine-tunes all network parameters) and classifier fine-tuning (which focuses solely on the classifier), both suffer from issues of overfitting.
-In contrast to previous efforts, this paper explores parameter-efficient fine-tuning (PEFT), where pre-trained parameters remain fixed while incorporating a limited number of task-specific learnable parameters.
-This approach preserves the discriminative capacity required for handling tail classes effectively.
-Moreover, our proposed framework is general, allowing for the integration of various PEFT methods such as VPT \citep{jia2022visual}, LoRA \citep{hu2022lora}, and Adapter \citep{houlsby2019parameter}.